-- 21. Find the useful region of the peak (constant R_g/MW), and send the buffer and sample data to the main plot.
+- 38. Select a good buffer region, and calculate the R_g and MW across the peak for the BSA. - Warning: Don't forget to star the curve you want to set/update parameters for! - Tip: If you hover your mouse cursor over the info icon, you will see the buffer range and window size used to calculate the parameters. - Question: Is the BSA peak one species? - 39.
+Find the useful region of the peak (constant R_g/MW), and send the buffer and sample data to the main plot.
 Carry out the standard R_g and MW analysis on the subtracted scattering profile.
-For BSA, we expect $R_g \sim 28$ Å and MW ~ 66 kDa. - Try: As with the previous sample, take a few smaller regions along the peak and see if the subtracted scattering profile varies. - 22.
+For BSA, we expect $R_g \sim 28$ Å and MW ~ 66 kDa. - 40.
 In the Series control tab, right click on the name of BSA curve in the list.
 Select export data and save it in an appropriate location.
 This will save a CSV file with the frame number, integrated intensity, radius of gyration, molecular weight, filename for each frame number, and a few other items.
-This allows you to plot that data for publications, align it with the UV trace, or whatever else you want to do with it. - Try: Open the .csv file you just saved in Excel or Libre/Open Office Calc. - 23.
+This allows you to plot that data for publications, align it with the UV trace, or whatever else you want to do with it. - Try: Open the .csv file you just saved in Excel or Libre/Open Office Calc. - 41.
 Select both items in the Series control panel list, and save them in the sec_data folder.
 This saves the Series plot data in a form that can be quickly loaded by RAW. - Try: Clear the Series data and then open one of your saved files from the Files tab using either the "Plot" or "Plot Series" button.